brickman1444/superspygame/Rules.md

 Draw one card from the Villain deck and draw one card from the Item deck to insert into the villain description.

+### Cards

+Each player starts with a hand of four Function cards.
+Lay out all the Scene cards for the game face down in a row in a central place.

 ## Gameplay

 The game is played in turns.
 During a turn, a player narrates a scene and once they are done, control will pass to the player on their left.
 The player who most recently saw a spy movie gets the first turn.